 Active visitor restrictions

-Parkridge Medical Center outpatient procedures: No visitors*, however, one family member or caretaker may wait in the 2nd floor waiting room during the procedure.
+Parkridge Medical Center outpatient procedures: No visitors.* However, one family member or caretaker may wait in the 2nd floor waiting area waiting room during the procedure.

-Parkridge East Hospital outpatient procedures: No visitors*, the individual bringing and picking up the patient should wait in the car or provide a number to call so they can be contacted when the patient is ready to be picked up.
+Parkridge East Hospital outpatient procedures: No visitors.* The individual dropping off and picking up the patient should wait in the car or provide a number to call so they can be contacted when the patient is ready to be picked up.

-- Visitors are NOT allowed for ER, high-risk, isolation or respiratory patients who are under observation or test positive for COVID-19***
+At all Parkridge Health System facilities, visitors are NOT allowed for ER, high-risk, isolation or respiratory illness patients who are under observation or test positive for COVID-19.

-- All patients and visitors will be screened upon entry, required to wear a mask and an armband indicating they have been screened.
+All patients and visitors will be screened upon entry and are required to wear a mask and an armband indicating they have been screened.

 We are continuing to follow CDC guidelines to prevent the spread of the COVID-19 public health crisis by implementing additional masking for all patients and visitors in public spaces such as hallways and elevators.